dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 ```

 In the case where the on-type of an extension declaration satisfies some
-constraints, we say that it is the _on-class_ of the extension.
+constraints, we say that the class/mixin/etc. which is referred in the
+on-type is the _on-class_ of the extension.

 The enhancements specified for `extension` declarations in this document
 are only applicable to extensions that have an on-class, all other